We dispatch our trees every Tuesday, for delivery to most states of Australia.

 If you have noticed ants running up and down the trunk and branches, take a closer look to see if you have tiny green/brown insects on the new growth.
 These could be aphids, which are sucking insects that take the moisture from the leaves and can transmit viruses into the tree.

-Ants could also be a sign of scale, there are various types of scale, although all look small and domed shape with a flat bottom.
+Ants could also be a sign of scale insects.
+There are various types of scale, although all look small and domed shape with a flat bottom.
 These are sucking insects as well and use the nutrients from the tree for their babies.

 In Citrus Leaf Miner can be an issue when new growth is starting.
 The Leaf Miner moth deposits her babies on the underside of the leaf, these burrow into the leaf and feed off it.
-The leave behind a trail of where they have eaten, and this looks like mine tunnels.
+They leave behind a silvery trail of where they have eaten.
 These insects take the nutrients from the leaves and the leaves will start to curl over and fall from the tree.
 Severe infections can stunt the growth of the tree.

 All three of these pests can be treated using Eco-Oil, Pyrethrum or Insecticidal Soaps.